syncfusion-content/blazor-docs/blazor/diagram/shapes.md

 ![Base64 Image Node in Blazor Diagram](images/blazor-diagram-base64-image-node.png)

-N> Deploy your HTML file in the web application and export the diagram (image node) or else the image node will not be exported in the Chrome and Firefox due to security issues.
+> Deploy your HTML file in the web application and export the diagram (image node) or else the image node will not be exported in the Chrome and Firefox due to security issues.

 ### Stretch and align the image